Sant Mat America - Fall Retreat

 The world is already split open, and it is in our destiny to heal it, each in our own way, each in our own time, with the gifts that are ours. —Terry Tempest Williams in When Women Were Birds

 “We are in trouble to the degree that we adhere to the myth of the separate self,” warns Rev. Ed Bacon, rector emeritus of All Saints Church in Pasadena.
-In the video below, Rev. Bacon shares a poignant example from nature that illustrates how we are not only inextricably linked, we are part of a larger whole.
-Watch.
+In the video below, Rev. Bacon shares a poignant example from nature that illustrates how we are not only inextricably linked, but we are part of something bigger and more sacred.
+Too often, we incline ourselves to think and live inwardly.
+However, we ought to look at ourselves as parts of a larger whole.